Two measures of efficiency for the secretary problem with multiple items at each rank

 Fix $2\le k\in\mathbb{N}$.
 For $n\in\mathbb{N}$, we consider a uniform permutation of the multi-set $\{1^k,2^k,\cdots, n^k\}$.
 The $kn$ items of this multi-set arrive according to the order of this permutation.
 We consider $n$ to be the highest rank and 1 to be the lowest rank.
 We wish to calculate the probability $P_{n,k}(\mathcal{S}(n,k;M))$ of winning under the strategy $\mathcal{S}(n,k;M)$, which was introduced in the third paragraph of the paper.

-Let $A^{(n)}_{M,j,l}$ denote the event that among the first $M$ items, the number $j$ has appeared $l$ times, and no number greater than $j$ has appeared at all, where $1\le M\le kn-1,\ 1\le j\le n$ and $l\in[k]$.
-To calculate $P_{n,k}(A^{(n)}_{M,j,l})$, it will be convenient to consider all $nk$ objects as distinguishable from one and other.
+Let $A^{(n)}_{M,j,l}$ denote the event that among the first $M$ items, the number $j$ has occurred $l$ times, and no number greater than $j$ has occurred at all, where $1\le M\le kn-1,\ 1\le j\le n$ and $l\in[k]$.
+To calculate $P_{n,k}(A^{(n)}_{M,j,l})$, it will be convenient to consider all $nk$ objects as distinguishable from one another.
 (For each $i\in[n]$, think of the $k$ different $i$'s as $\{i_l\}_{l=1}^k$.)
 Then there are $(kn)_M$ different possible outcomes for the first $M$ items.
 In order for $A^{(n)}_{M,j,l}$ to occur, one needs to select $l$ locations to place the number $j$, one needs to select $l$ $j$'s from among the $k$ different $j$'s, and one needs to fill the other $M-l$ locations with numbers less than $j$.
 Thus,

 (Of course, the above probability is zero if $M-l>k(j-1)$.)